 For the road corridor component, we employ road links information from OpenStreetMap (OSM), forested area information from recent work by Tuanmu and Jetz (2014), and topographical information from MERIT-DEM.
 Step 1 of our methodology constructs country-level baseline road corridor networks from OSM data.
 Our approach parses road links by category (from trunk roads and motorways to tertiary roads), taking account of variations in road network configurations across countries.
 Step 2 extends country-level road link category sets to include lower-category links in heavily-forested areas.
 Step 3 generates road corridors by drawing high-resolution 5-km buffers around road links, rasterizing the results, and removing pixels for grid cells where MERIT-DEM data identify slopes too steep for road construction.

 We overlay our species maps with the road corridor rasters to produce species counts for cells within road corridors for four species groups identified by endemism and habitat size.
 We have normalized the country-level results with standard color codes to facilitate cross-country assessments.
-We perform illustrative comparisons for a single-country case (the Philippines), and a multi-country case (Sub-Saharan Africa).
+We perform illustrative comparisons for a single-country case (the Philippines), and a multi-country case (Sub-Saharan Africa)

 We find a number of common patterns that are relevant for infrastructure planning.
 First, road corridor biodiversity exhibits great geographic variation, both within and across countries.
 Second, endemism has a significant effect on the locations of high-priority corridors, because endemic species are generally well-removed from national frontiers while distributions of non-endemic species are not systematically affected by frontiers.
 Third, critical road corridors are significantly fewer in number for endemic species, which are generally less numerous than non-endemic species.
 Fourth, habitat size can affect the spatial concentration of critical corridors, particularly for endemic species.
 Finally, and most significantly for infrastructure planners in countries with limited public resources, critical road corridors for the highest-priority group, endemic species with small habitats, tend to be relative few in number and geographically concentrated.
 By implication, infrastructure planners who focus on critical road corridors for this group can make important contributions to biodiversity conservation, even if tight budget constraints limit the number of cases that they are able to consider.